GregKedrovsky/Hacking/net.md

-net user [username]            # learn more about a particular user (shows password policy info) net localgroup                 # enumerate the groups configured on the system net localgroup administrators  # enumerate the users who are part of the Administrators group
+net user [username]            # learn more about a particular user (shows password policy info) net localgroup                 # enumerate the groups configured on the system net localgroup administrators  # enumerate the users who are part of the Administrators group net share                      # enumerate the SMB shares on a Windows box
 ```